* If Maria is fine with Manny fighting crime, why can't she take Rodolfo back?

 ** They ARE Mexican.....American......maybe.......The culture is supposed to be big on family, essentially yes IT DOES RUN IN THE FAMILY, it's practically a family business the Rivera are the odd ducks of the community....as it seems to be evil and good skip a generation except for El Tigres apparently......it's obviously put a strain on their relationships as well.

 ** A ''lot'' of the villains in this show come from villainous families.
-Even if they have cruel pasts, like Dr. Chipotle Jr. having his father imprisoned, they're still "evil" because they were raised that way.
-Think about it, you're raised with your parents beliefs and teachings.
-If they're being supported by their parents into being a crazy super villain, they're going to do it.
-The Aves family seems to handle heartbreak poorly, it's as common in their family as the villainous outlook.
+Regardless having a cruel past or not they're still evil because they were raised that way.
+Think about it; you're raised with your parents beliefs and teachings.
+If you're being raised by your parents into being a crazy super villain, chances are you're going to do it.
+The Aves family seems to handle heartbreak extremely poorly, it's as common in their family as the villainous outlook.
 Whether they were raised with that mindset or it's in their genes, they have these things in common.

 * So is Manny's hand real or fake, cause when El Tigre uses his hook there's a chain attach to his "hand"